 Kappa Kappa Gamma

 Zeta Pi Chapter of Kappa Kappa Gamma is an organization of college women, dedicated to living out the ideals of philanthropy, leadership, scholarship, and sisterhood.
-The women of KKG make an impact on the C of I community through high levels of campus involvement—with leaders and members in organizations like Pre-Health Club, Judicial Board, Residence Life, Swim Team, Psy Chi, Student Philanthropy Council, Pre-Law Club, ENACTUS, and Student Senate, among others.
+The women of KKG make an impact on the College community through high levels of campus involvement—with leaders and members in organizations like Pre-Health Club, Judicial Board, Residence Life, Swim Team, Psy Chi, Student Philanthropy Council, Pre-Law Club, ENACTUS, and Student Senate, among others.
 At C of I, KKG women seek to make a difference in the Caldwell community by visiting local elementary schools to read and donate books.
 These funds are purchased by our annual philanthropy event Kappa Casino.
 We also have individuals from KKG who facilitate a Salvation Army Giving Tree, volunteer at the Canyon County Festival of Trees, tutor at Lincoln Elementary School, and coordinate Red Cross blood drives for the campus.

 If you have questions about Kappa Kappa Gamma at The College of Idaho or want to learn more, please visit our Facebook page at https://www.facebook.com/kkgzetapi or email [email protected].
 To learn more about the national sorority, please visit kappakappagamma.org.

 Sigma Epsilon was organized January 5, 1923.
-Not only are they the oldest local sorority on the College of Idaho campus, but Kathryn Albertson, wife of the Albertson's chain of grocery stores and notable philanthropist, was a Sigma Epsilon sister during the time that she attending C of I. Sigma Epsilon is informally known as the SE's.
+Not only are they the oldest local sorority on the College's campus, but Kathryn Albertson, wife of the Albertson's chain of grocery stores and notable philanthropist JA Albertson, was a Sigma Epsilon sister during the time that she attended the College.
+Sigma Epsilon is informally known as the SE's.
 The motto of the Sigma Epsilon Sorority is "What we are to be, we are becoming now."
 This phrase signifies that being a Sigma Epsilon sister means that you have chosen, the highest of quality, values, and ideals that will determine the rest of your life.
 Above all, the purpose of Sigma Epsilon is to promote friendship and sisterhood, strength of character, academic excellence, and sportsmanship in all college activities, social activates, and health, both moral and physical.